ptu-dolnyslask/urosilesiana/pages/program-eng.md

 1. *Bladder-sparing treatment.
 Trimodal therapy*, dr hab.
 Anna Kołodziej, prof. UMW
 2. *Management of the perioperative period in a patient with MIUC with a high risk of recurrence - interdisciplinary cooperation*, dr Zbyszko Chowaniec, Sponsored lecture
 3. *The role of urologist-oncologist cooperation in patients with urothelial cancer*, prof. dr hab.
 Wojciech Krajewski; dr Zbyszko Chowaniec, Sponsored lecture
-4. *Individualized approach to hormonal treatment of prostate cancer, taking into account cardiovascular risk*, Sponsored lecture
-5. *LHRH antagonists – is this the new ADT standard?
+4. *LHRH antagonists – is this the new ADT standard?
 New therapeutic option*, dr hab.
 Bartosz Małkiewicz, prof. UMW, Sponsored lecture
+5. *Individualized approach to hormonal treatment of prostate cancer, taking into account cardiovascular risk*, dr hab.
+Roman Sosnowski, prof. Instytutu,Sponsored lecture
 6. *Enzalutamide and other therapeutic options in patients with castration-resistant prostate cancer (mCRPC) - recommendations, practice and new products in the drug program B56*, prof. dr hab.
 Tomasz Szydełko, Sponsored lecture
 7. *Current treatment options for patients with prostate cancer, with particular emphasis on the use of darolutamide in the nmCRPC and mHSPC stages*, dr Zbyszko Chowaniec, Sponsored lecture